Welcome to my personal website. I am Lee Pullen, a public servant for the County of Marin.

-I started my career 18+ years ago as a mental health counselor at the Institute on Aging.
+I started my career over twenty years ago as a mental health counselor at the Institute on Aging.
 It was a great experience that helped pave the way for a career as a social worker.
 Soon after, I began working for Marin County’s Adult Services where my career expanded over 10 years of service.
 During this time, I held various managerial positions which grew my career.

 In 2009, an opportunity arose with Santa Clara County.
 Knowing that I was the right person for the job, I made myself available for the position and was appointed Director of Aging and Adult Services.
 The position was challenging and very rewarding.